by Jason Wasserman MD PhD FRCPC

 A virus is an incredibly small biological agent capable of infecting animals, plants, bacteria, and fungi.
 The typical virus is approximately 1/10 the size of a single bacteria and 1/100 to 1/1000 the size of a human cell.

 Although there are many different types of viruses (see below), most are made up of the same basic parts which include:

 The combination of the genetic material surrounded by a capsule is called the viral particle.

 Most scientists do not consider viruses to be alive.
 That is because they are not able to reproduce or carry on the normal functions of life (metabolism) without first infecting another organism that is alive (such as a bacteria, plant, or animal).
 However, some people believe that because viruses have their own genetic material, they should be considered a simple (and very small) form of life.
-Because a virus is not technically alive, they also cannot be killed.
+Because a virus is not technically alive, it also cannot be killed.
 Instead, they are rendered inactive by products such as soap, alcohol, and bleach.

 Diseases caused by viruses spread through droplets include COVID – 19, SARS, influenza, and the common cold.